-Today we look at a short-lived and forgotten automotive artefact.
+Today we look at a short-lived and largely forgotten automotive artefact.

-The Autobianchi A111 was produced for only three years and is notable for being the largest model they produced – in fact, the A111 was never replaced.
+The Autobianchi A111 was produced for only three years and is notable for being the largest, most prestigious model the carmaker produced – in fact, the A111 was never directly replaced.
 From 1972, Fiat-owned Autobianchi’s sole offering would be the mini-sized A112.

 Yet it appears neither car shared much engineering commonality; the Autobianchi retained the Primula’s lower wishbones with a transverse leaf as the upper link.
 Leaf springs also formed the A111’s rear suspension, whereas the more progressive Fiat employed MacPherson struts, with a transverse leaf at the rear.
 The Fiat also featured Aurelio Lampredi’s advanced belt-driven OHC 1100 engine while the A111 was powered by the larger-capacity 1438cc engine also fitted to the Fiat 124 Special.

 Yet the A111 was not a cynical design.
 It was plainly intended to be a more upmarket car than a 128, but maybe less so than a 124 Special.
 Was there a market for such a car?
 It appears not.
 Perhaps Fiat had other motives behind its development and ridiculously short lifespan.
-It’s not a terrifically interesting car, the A111, but its curiously short career, attractive styling and eccentric positioning elevate it to a level slightly above pointless, if falling some way short of fascination.
+It’s not a terrifically interesting car, the A111, but its curiously short career, attractive styling and eccentric positioning elevate it to a level slightly above pointless, despite falling some way short of fascination.

 Autobianchi eventually ended up being merged into Lancia and we all know what happened to them.